Black Triangle Scheme

 The black triangle symbol, and accompanying text, will appear at the top of the first page of the PI and CMI of products included in the scheme.
 The wording of the accompanying text is shown below.

 For the PI: 'This medicinal product is subject to additional monitoring.
 This will allow quick identification of new safety information in Australia.
-Healthcare professionals are asked to report any suspected adverse events.'
+Healthcare professionals are asked to report any suspected adverse events at Reporting problems.'

 For the CMI: 'This medicine is subject to additional monitoring in Australia.
 This will allow quick identification of new safety information.
-You can help by reporting any side effects you may get.'
+You can help by reporting any side effects you may get.
+You can report side effects to your doctor, or by visiting Reporting problems.'

 The black triangle will also appear in TGA-related material, such as Australian Public Assessment Reports for prescription medicines (AusPARs).
 Future work will be conducted to include the black triangle in other sources of medicine information.